 Water softners are often the culprit behind low pressure in a home.
 Be sure to keep your water softner clean and clog free!
 Also, check all faucet aerators (the small mesh screen at the end of the faucet) to ensure they are clean and working properly.
-If one of these items has not resolved your low pressure issue, please call the office and speak with a staff member to determine if there is another known cause for your pressure issue.
+If one of these items has not resolved your low pressure issue, please call the office and speak with a staff member to determine if there are any other known causes for your pressure issue.

 The first thing HWSA suggests to our customers is check your toilets for a leak.
 Toilets are the number one cause for a spike in usage - yes you read that right, in 90% of all high usage inquiries the culprit is a toilet.
 Check toilets today with dye tablets or food coloring to find leaks you may not physically be able to see or hear.

 Second, check your meter.
 Do you know where your meter is located?
 Typically meters are located in a basement, utility closet or crawl space.
 Once you have located your meter you must determine the best time to accomodate your test, HWSA typically recommends in the evening when everyone in the home has gone to bed for the evening, but it can be any time the water is not being used for a lengthy time period.

 - Step 1: To begin the test simply write down the numbers on the meter (or take a picture with your cell phone)

 - Step 2: Make sure no one uses any water during the test period - no washing hands, no flushing toilets, no washing clothes, showers, etc.